 - Philadelphia Welcome Church – www.thewelcomechurch.org

 THE LAYMEN PLAYMEN, INC. is a multidenominational Christian community theatre group that is supported by Grace.
 The purpose of the group is to provide theatrical productions with the proceeds to be used to help serve the needs of the less fortunate in the Hatfield community.
 The group is committed to serving the Lord and the needs of the local community.
 The 2020 production of Cinderella was held in February of that year – just before the COVID 19 Stay at Home order in March.
-The 2021 the show was cancelled.
-For more information on the group and future productions see http://www.laymenplaymen.com
+The production in 2022 was Guys and Dolls.

 Our congregation supports the HATFIELD FOOD CUPBOARD throughout the year.
 We collect food weekly and provide volunteers to help restock food and distribute food.
 Our confirmation class spends at least one evening during the year learning about the Food Cupboard and helping to restock food.
 Members of Grace volunteer at the Food Cupboard in various roles.
 Our outreach to the food cupboard has continued to function throughout the pandemic.